l-aldarondo/Kickstarter-Analysis/README.md

 ![Outcomes Based on Launch Date.png](charts/Outcomes%20Based%20on%20Launch%20Date.png)

-Fig 1.3 Outcomes based on launch date
+<sub>Fig 1.3 Outcomes based on launch date

 We have already determined that “theater” was a very successful category and by filtering our “Outcome based on Launch date” for theater.
 Using Fig 1.4, we can identify that the data for this subcategory follows the overall trend and making the data for this category more predictable.

 ![Theater_Outcomes_vs_Launch.png](resources/Theater_Outcomes_vs_Launch.png)

-Fig 1.4 Theater Outcomes vs Launch
+<sub>Fig 1.4 Theater Outcomes vs Launch

 ### Analysis of Outcomes Based on Goals